How to export LastPass data and switch password managers

 If you need to cut the cord from LastPass, here’s how to do it.

-Here’s how to transfer your LastPass passwords to another service
+How to transfer your LastPass passwords to another service

 Thankfully, collecting your data to move to another service is pretty straightforward, but it helps to know where to look.
 We’ve got you covered.

-Click on the extension icon, then on Account Options
+Once logged in, click on the extension icon, then on Account Options

 Click on Advanced